British Rail Class 150: Midlands

-Following privatisation of British Rail, both Silverlink and Central Trains operated Class 150s in the midland regions of England and both companies were run by National Express.
+Following privatisation of British Rail, both Silverlink and Central Trains operated Class 150s in the Midland regions of England and both companies were run by National Express.

-In 2010, London Midland ordered replacements for its Class 150s.
+In 2010, London Midland ordered Class 172 replacements for its Class 150s.
 It initially hoped to retain some of the 150s as additional capacity, although they were also wanted by First Great Western and Northern Rail.
 London Midland was expected to lose all of its Class 150s, but a change in plan saw it retain three Class 150 units as additional capacity, following a statement from the Department for Transport on 10 August 2011.
 However, London Midland lost two Class 153s to First Great Western as a result.

-On 29 April 2019, the Class 150s that were still in operation with West Midlands Trains transferred to Arriva Rail North, having been replaced by Class 230s and Class 172s.
+On 29 April 2019, the Class 150s that were still in operation with West Midlands Trains transferred to Arriva Rail North, having been replaced by s and s.

-In July 2023, three Class 150/1s, 150137, 150139 and 150141, were transferred from Northern Trains to London Northwestern Railway for use on the Marston Vale line, after the Class 230s in use on the line were withdrawn from use in December 2022 due to maintenance concerns after the company who maintained the units, Vivarail, went into administration.
-The Class 150s entered service with LNR on 20 November 2023.
+In July 2023, three Class 150/1s (150137, 150139 and 150141) were leased from Northern Trains to London Northwestern Railway for use on the Marston Vale line, after the Class 230s in use on the line were withdrawn from use in December 2022, due to maintenance concerns after the company that maintained the units, Vivarail, went into administration.
+The Class 150s entered service with London Northwestern Railway on 20 November 2023.